Resource | Report

 When a woman doesn’t get the care she needs before, during and after pregnancy, her health and that of her baby—is put at risk.

-Without paid parental leave, many women in America lack the time they need to care for their babies and themselves.
+Without paid leave, many families in America lack the time they need to care for their babies and themselves.